usf-n-720/usf-n-720.github.io/Assignment-3.md

 - Knowledge management
 - Data extraction and interoperability

-**As soon as you feel like you have a topic of interest, please check in and discuss with me via email or Zoom to make sure we're all on the same page and that your topic is not too large nor too small**
+**As soon as you feel like you have a topic of interest and have discussed it with your team in the context of your CDS tool, please create an outline and then check in and discuss with me via email or Zoom to make sure we're all on the same page and that your topic is not too large nor too small**

 As with any implementation project, this is your one opportunity to put the framework and structure in place to guide the implementation.
 Anything left